dlt-hub/dlt/docs/website/docs/tutorial/load-data-from-an-api.md

 def get_issues(
     created_at=dlt.sources.incremental("created_at", initial_value="1970-01-01T00:00:00Z")
 ):
-    # NOTE: we read only open issues to minimize number of calls to the API.
+    # NOTE: we read only open issues to minimize the number of calls to the API.
-    # There's a limit of ~50 calls for not authenticated Github users.
+    # There's a limit of ~50 calls for non-authenticated Github users.
     url = (
         "https://api.github.com/repos/dlt-hub/dlt/issues"
         "?per_page=100&sort=created&directions=desc&state=open"